StephenKing638/BoneDaddys-Billboard/README.md

 Displays the provided `image.png` on the window in the bottom right of the screen, the max dimension is defined within this properties file `maxdim.txt`.
 To run, just open the `Billboard.exe` - easy!

-**I DO NOT OWN THE PROVIDED DEMO IMAGE FOR THIS APP, ALL CREDIT GOES TO THE GREATEST METAL BAND ON EARTH: DEATH**
+**I DO NOT OWN THE PROVIDED IMAGE FOR THIS APP, ALL CREDIT FOR THE IMAGE GOES TO THE GREATEST METAL BAND ON EARTH: DEATH.
+FROM MY UNDERSTANDING (APOLOGIES IF I'M WRONG), THE COPYRIGHT OWNER FOR THIS PARTICULAR IMAGE IS CHUCK SCHULDINER.**

 # ![alt-text](res/img1.png)